rbachawal/project1/cortexstyle.md

                   ...
           }

-  * Names of struct and union members (fields) are have a short (1--4 characters) prefix, derived from the union or struct tag:
+  * Names of struct and union members (fields) have a short (1--4 characters) prefix, derived from the union or struct tag:

           struct misc_imperium_translatio {